 Colorings

-Colorings are optional additives that can be used to give vodka a specific hue.
+Colorings are optional additives that can be use to give vodka a specific hue.
 While traditional vodkas are typically clear and colorless, some producers opt to add natural or artificial colorings to create visually appealing variations.
 Different colorings can impart subtle nuances to the vodka’s appearance, allowing for a more aesthetically pleasing and diverse range of options for consumers.

 Flavoring and Filtration